where there are no tourists

 In tourist areas, all the necessary infrastructure has been created so that every tourist can quickly and conveniently learn about all the information about the place: history, how to get there and what to pay special attention to.
 In the Lipetsk region (with the exception of the museums of Lipetsk) it is impossible to find a place that is at least half adapted for the "pampered tourists" - and this creates a special atmosphere for the traveler and the discoverer.
 Coming here, you are fully immersed in the life of local residents, you see the world through their eyes and interact with reality for real.
 Tourists here are not separated from the surrounding by an invisible wall of comfort and detachment - here we are on a par with everyone, we feel soul and body unity with the nature and life of the region.

 The history of the Lipetsk region is as fragmented as one can imagine.
 To put together all the information about the region means to shovel hundreds of archives and sources, bring together the threads of the destinies of individual people and in the end find out that reality is much more complicated than it seemed in historical references.
 The Lipetsk region, although comparable in size to a small European country, until the beginning of the 17th century was the Wild Field, where endless plains were only rarely replaced by rare forests and small rivers that can easily be wade.
 The smallest reserve in the world "Galichya Gora" seeks to preserve those rare forests that are still in the region.
 Life here was a constant risk, which only certain daredevils and people took, who for various reasons fled from the state.
 The risk arose due to the relief: more than 90% of the territory is occupied by plains, which provide an excellent opportunity for sudden horse raids.
 It is not surprising that these lands often came into the possession of nomads (like the Khazars) and small Russian principalities, but after the Mongol conquests they finally became empty.
 The Mongols did not need to inhabit these lands, because they were not sedentary people.
 As a result, in the 1230s, the territory of the Lipetsk region became a wasteland for another five centuries.
 There was nothing here.
 Nothing at all.
-Only field without boundary.
+Only endless fields.

 At the end of the 16th century, the Romanov dynasty reigned in the Tsardom of Russia and began extensive transformations and conquests.
 Having pushed nomadic peoples to the south and east, as well as building protection from the Polish-Lithuanian neighbor, the Russians began to actively develop wild southern lands.
 They were attracted by fertile chernozem soils, a warm southern climate and vast empty spaces that perfectly increased the territory of the young state.
 There was a problem with the raids of nomads and Cossacks, and to solve it, the fortified cities of Dankov, Yelets and Lebedyan were rebuilt.
 The first subsequently became the agrarian leader of the region, the second formed a thriving center of folk crafts, and the third founded fruit orchards, which made it the Russian leader in the production of juices.
 Having built fortresses, it was possible to move further south, but the army needed more weapons for the navy, the need for which prompted the Romanov dynasty in 1700 to establish the Lipsky ironworks, around which settlements of workers arose.
 One of these workers' settlements was the Lipetsk settlement, which gave rise to the city of Lipetsk in 1709.